rishikor123/Portfolio-Risk-and-Monte-Carlo-Platform/PORTFOLIO_RISK_README.md

 # Portfolio Risk & Monte Carlo Platform

-An interactive quantitative risk-analytics platform for a multi-asset portfolio — built as a portfolio project demonstrating financial risk modeling, simulation, and dashboard-building skills for quant/risk analyst, portfolio analyst, and asset management roles.
+An interactive quantitative risk-analytics platform for a multi-asset portfolio built as a portfolio project demonstrating financial risk modeling, simulation, and dashboard-building skills for quant/risk analyst, portfolio analyst, and asset management roles.

 > Portfolio / educational project, not investment advice.
-See "Data & Methodology" below — the bundled
+See "Data & Methodology" below, the bundled
 > dataset is a **calibrated synthetic** price history, not real historical prices.

 ## What's in here